 What is the purpose of Unseen64.net?

 Unseen64 is an archive of information, pictures and videos concerning the development of numerous games.
 It also deals with games that never made it to store shelves.
 We believe that every change has a drastic effect on the game experience.
 We would like to save some materials on the evolution of every game for curiosity, historic and artistic preservation.
-People that are interested in these subjects or just video games in general are welcome to converse in our forums.

 Is Unseen64 a hacking website?

 No, however, if you are interested in hacking games we know some places where you can learn how to hack.
-Just ask us in the forums.

 What is the history of Unseen64?